3 Common Industry Codes of Practice (2021 Update)

 - The Telecommunications Consumer Protections Code: sets out the rules Australian telecommunication providers must abide by when dealing with customers

 - Franchising Code of Conduct: a mandatory industry code that applies to franchisors, franchisees and prospective franchisees tied into a franchise agreement

 As mentioned before, it’s worth visiting your relevant industry factsheet to discover whether the industry-wide Code of Practice is mandatory or voluntary in relation to your business.

 Examples of Industry Codes of Practice

 Here are 3 examples of industry codes of practice in Australia.

-1. Code of Banking Practice
+1. Banking Code of Practice

-The Australian Bankers’ Association (ABA) Code of Banking Practice governs banks and their dealings with individual or small business customers, including prospective customers and their guarantors.
+The Australian Bankers’ Association (ABA) Banking Code of Practice governs banks and their dealings with individual or small business customers, including prospective customers and their guarantors.
 Consequently, the code sets standards for good banking practice that promotes good faith and transparency between the banks and customers.
 Hence, it ensures consumer protection, and regulates financial services.

-The Code covers four key areas:
+The Banking Code of Practice covers four key areas:

 - The bank’s key commitments and general obligations.